raseribanez/Tkinter_Examples/README.md

 then move on to Tix - a module that extends the Tk toolkit massively

-A lot of the stuff included is my own method af doing things within my tkinter applications, but there may be the odd example I have come across when I have been stuck on a particular thing - I always leave credits where due
+A lot of the stuff included is my own method af doing things within my tkinter applications, There is a few in here that are just examples of how to use a particular widget - some I just grabbed from different sources and stuck in one place for my own reference

 I hope that if you end up here, there is something helpful Or, if you are here by following my Tutorial videos and pages,